ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 </details>

 #### Usage
-Finally the actual usage by users/accounts is considered.
-Consider two of the projects running on the cluster:
+Once the shares have been allocated the actual usage by users/accounts is considered. take for example two of the projects running on the cluster:

 <details>
 <summary><code>sshare -a --format="Account,User,RawUsage,FairShare,LevelFS"</code></summary>